ToxicFrog/ss1edit/README.md

 The flags are `l`, `all`, and `sort`; `sort` has the flag argument `time`; and the positional arguments are `foo` and `bar`.

-A *flag name* is the lua identifier associated with a flag, and is derived from the first argument to `flags.register` by replacing any characters that would make an invalid identifier with `_`.
-For example, the flag name of `verbose` is `verbose`, and the flag name of `log-all` is `log_all`.
+A *flag key* is the lua identifier associated with a flag, and is derived from the first argument to `flags.register` by replacing any characters that would make an invalid identifier with `_`.
+For example, the flag key of `verbose` is `verbose`, and the flag key of `log-all` is `log_all`.
 This is done so that you can use them as field accessors, e.g:

     flags.register('log-all')
     local opts = flags.parse(...)